bhaveshbillionaier19/Website_Analytics_Backend_System/README.md

 }
 ```

+---

 ### GET /health

-Check the health status of the Ingestion API.
+Check the health status of the Ingestion API and view the current queue size.

+**Linux/Mac/Windows:**
 ```bash
 curl http://localhost:5000/health
 ```